 There are three different lengths available for catheters: male, female, and pediatric (children):

 - Male length catheters are usually 16 inches in length.

 - Female length catheters range from 6-8 inches in length.

-The most common insertion tip is the straight tip, which is the basic tip that will work for most people across the board - men, women, and children.
+The most common insertion tip is the straight tip, which is the basic tip that will work for most people across the board.

-The coude tip, also known as a curved or bent tip, is used most often when a blockage or stricture makes the use of a straight catheter more difficult or even impossible.
-This is most common in men, so the coude tip is almost always on a male length catheter.
+The coudé tip, also known as a curved or bent tip, is used most often when a blockage, enlarged prostate, or stricture makes the use of a straight catheter difficult or even impossible.
+This is most common in men, so the coudé tip is almost always on a male length catheter.

 Do you have any other questions about urinary catheters?
 You’ve come to the right place.

 At 180 Medical, we specialize in urethral catheter products, as well as ostomy supplies, so when you speak to one of our specialists, you know you’re talking to a catheter expert who will consider your needs and preferences as well as your doctor’s recommendations in helping you find an intermittent catheter that can be efficient and easy to use for you!
 Contact us today!